-Safeguarding Vulnerable People Policy and Procedures
+Safeguarding Policy and Procedures

 This policy demonstrates Mary Frances Trust's (MFT) commitment to keeping safe all those at risk with whom it works.
-Mary Frances Trust acknowledges its duty to act appropriately to any allegations, reports, or suspicions of abuse.
+Mary Frances Trust acknowledges its duty to act appropriately on any allegations, reports, or suspicions of abuse.

-Signed:

-Patrick Wolt er, Chief Executive

-Agreed by MFT Board of Trustees: July 2022
+Agreed by MFT Board of Trustees: Aug 2025

-Next Review Date: July 2023
+Next Review Date: Aug 2026